mrismanaziz/Reforestation/README.md

-## What happens when you anger a brain surgeon?
-They will give you a piece of your mind.
+## Why did the cowboy have a weiner dog?
+Somebody told him to get a long little doggy.